Things to do in Dubai: the VIP List

 Inside Hendricks Bar gin is taken to the next level.
 This dimly lit venue, all dark woods and leathers, evokes the Roaring Twenties.
 There's a cigar lounge, but the real draw here is the gin.
 This bar has gins that you don't even know exist — and a "build your own drink" menu that features endless combinations of infused gins, mixers, ice cubes, glass types, accents, and everything in between.

 If things get too overwhelming, just wait for the gin trolley.
 This little flourish brings the bar — and the bartender's drink-mixing guidance — table-side.

-Affordable option: Keep an eye on Dubai’s ladies nights (and its growing number of men’s nights).
-While the free drinks won’t be of the same bespoke quality, their price is hard to beat.
+Affordable option: Keep an eye on Dubai's ladies' nights (and its growing number of men's nights).
+While the free drinks won't be of the same bespoke quality, their prices are hard to beat.

 Most incredible view in Dubai

 The Dubai Fountain, the world's largest choreographed fountain, draws throngs of visitors every night.
 They gather around to watch some 6,600 lights, 25 coloured projectors, and 22,000 gallons of airborne water move through 1,000 different "water expressions", all against a backdrop of changing songs.

 The view from the ground is free but the crowds get chaotic.
 A much more exclusive show is available at the Armani Hotel, a 5-star hotel in the Burj Khalifa (aka the world's tallest tower).
 Suites at this elegant fashion-inspired property feature floor-to-ceiling windows overlooking the entire Dubai Fountain.
 An in-room sound system allows you to hear the accompanying songs — all while sipping complimentary drinks from the private bar.